alepulver/my-thesis/python-workflow/README.md

 These simple examples serve to try different ways to program workflow steps.

+They use the same libraries as the Python version, so see [python-circles](../python-circles) for installation instructions.

 ## Case 1

 - Ask for 3 names